On the playground, a frustrated girl’s jealousy clouds her inner thoughts and takes her deeper into hell, where she finds a shift in perspective.

 Swing is a narrative, virtual-reality film combining 2D, 3D and 2.5D animation techniques.
 The story unfolds in overlapping acts that depict the internal and external struggles of a frustrated girl who is attempting and failing to swing on a playground swing.
 As she struggles with the swing, she imagines the demise of the children swinging successfully around her, and anger builds until she ends up taking it out on herself.
-When she finally hits rock bottom, she looks up to where she had been.
-A new perspective is found.

 This film utilizes Maya (3D), TVPaint (2D), and Oculus Quill (2.5D) combined in Unreal Engine.
 It was funded in part through an RIT FEAD grant and an Advance Connect grant, with support from MAGIC Spell Studios.